omahili/react-native-reorderable-list/README.md

 const handleDragStart = useCallback(() => {
   'worklet';

-  // NOTE: if it's refreshing we don't want the refresh control to disappear
+  // NOTE: If it's refreshing we don't want the refresh control to disappear
-  // and we can keep it enabled since it won't conflict with the drag if (Platform.OS === 'android' && !refreshing) {
+  // and we can keep it enabled since it won't conflict with the drag. if (Platform.OS === 'android' && !refreshing) {
     runOnJS(setRefreshEnabled)(false);
   }